TheProfessorsLab/Oracle-VocalAI-Interface-DISCONTINUED/README.md

 individual responces are seperated by a space/ newline. and responces related to the same same command(s) are seperated by a pipe:|

+please read the copyright file as it contains the software licence for the vocalAI Oracle